Erbil SC: Promotion and third stint in the Premier League

-Franso Hariri Stadium
+Stadium

-Franso Hariri Stadium is the stadium where Erbil Sport Club play their home games.
-It is a multi-use stadium in Erbil.
-The stadium holds 25,000.
-It was built in 1992.

-After the assassination of Franso Heriri on 18 February 2001, who actively supported rebuilding the stadium, the Kurdistan Regional Government renamed it in his memory.
+Erbil play their matches at the Franso Hariri Stadium.
+The stadium holds 25,000 spectators and was re-built in 1956 under the name Erbil stadium.
+It was significantly Renovated in 1992.Following the assassination of Franso Heriri on 18 February 2001, who actively supported rebuilding the stadium, the Kurdistan Regional Government renamed it in his memory.

-In July 2009, Franso Hariri Stadium became Iraq national football team's home venue after the green-light from AFC to host the Iraqi national and clubs teams in Erbil.
-However, due to technical problems, FIFA abandoned the idea of having more national games being hosted in the stadium.
+In July 2009, Franso Hariri Stadium received the green light from the AFC to host Erbil matches.
+It marked the first time a competitive match was held on Iraqi soil since 2003 However, due to technical problems, FIFA abandoned the idea of having more national games being hosted in the stadium.